apache/attic-stratos/extensions/load-balancer/gce-extension/README.md

 4. Reconfigure the load balancer with the new topology configuration.

 ## Installation
+Please refer INSTALL.md for information on a quick installation process.

-Please refer bellow document for information on the installation process.
+Please refer bellow document for information on a detailed installation process.

 https://docs.google.com/document/d/1a2ZptPScpjuavfpxVu1R1GC7R95jjzHo3L372zL2bRY/edit